Find out how to calculate the luxury car tax you'll need to pay here.

 To see an example of how to use this formula, take a look at the case study below.

 Janice is looking to buy a luxury car to replace her old vehicle.
 She knows the price but wants to see how much the LCT payable on the vehicle will be.

 The car she is looking to purchase is $88,000 including GST and she is planning on buying it in the 2018–19 financial year.
 It is a fuel-efficient car, which means the applicable LCT threshold is $75,526.

 She uses the formula to determine her LCT: ($88,000 – $75,526) x 10/11 x 33/100 =

 I've already paid luxury car tax on my vehicle and I'm selling my car.
 Do I need to pay it again?

 If the vehicle you're selling is less than two years old and the car has already been subject to LCT, you may need to pay it again if the car has increased in value.
 The LCT payable will decrease by the amount you previously paid.

 I'm purchasing a vehicle that was imported one and a half years ago.
 Do I still need to pay LCT?

 Yes.
-LCT applies is only waived for vehicles imported two or more years before.
+LCT is only waived for vehicles imported two or more years ago.

 I want to start a business selling luxury cars.
-What do I need to do in regards to LCT?
+What do I need to do in regard to LCT?